-Search the luggage of Thai people travelling aboard and you will surely find food items rolled with a newspaper or a piece of cloth, hidden deep in their bags.
-Thai students will never travel without a jar of their favorite Roasted Chili Jam and Thai Housewives will always carry their preferred Fermented Shrimp Paste.
-Both will probably also carry couple of fermented Thai sausages as well.
+Search the luggage of a Thai person traveling abroad, and it’s highly likely that you’ll discover various items of food.
+Rolled in a newspaper or a piece of cloth, hidden deep in their bags, few Thai students will venture forth without a jar of their favorite roasted chili jam, while Thai housewives are often accompanied by their preferred brand of fermented shrimp paste.
+Both are probably carrying a couple of fermented Thai sausages as well.

-You see, the intense and defined flavors of Thai cuisine, so harmonically coming together to a full whole, is simply irreplaceable.
-Thai people will not survive long without their loved Thai food.
+You see, the intense and defined flavors of Thai cuisine – harmonically coming together to create a rich whole – are simply irreplaceable.
+Thai people will not survive happily without their beloved Thai food.

 Naem is usually eaten with sliced ginger, chopped shallots, peanuts, bird’s eye chilies and spring onions.
 The fresh shallots give the dish a sweet heat that harmonizes well with the sourness of the naem.

-Naem is also used in many recipes, the better known are fried rice with naem and naem fried with eggs.
+Naem is also used in many recipes.
+Some of the more well-known include fried rice with naem, and naem fried with eggs.

-Whether eaten raw or used for cooking, Thai sausages are packed with flavors!
+Whether enjoyed on their own, or used in cooking, Thai sausages are packed with flavors!

-So, for You, Thai people living abroad and for you, the lover of Thai food, I prepared this step by step tutorial on how to prepare a homemade fermented Thai sausage.
+So, for you – Thai people living abroad – and also for you – the lover of Thai food – I present this step- by-step tutorial on how to prepare a homemade fermented Thai sausage.

 - 40 bird’s eye chilies

-- Trim and discard all the fat from the pork, leaving only lean red meat.
+- Trim and discard the fat from the pork, leaving only lean red meat.

 - Mince the pork meat.
-I use an old fashioned heavy duty manual meat grinder to do the job and rarely relay on the butcher for help.
+I use an old-fashioned heavy duty manual meat grinder to do the job, and rarely rely on the butcher for help.

-- Cook the skin in boiling water until the skin become transparent and break easily when pinched.
+- Cook the skin in boiling water until the skin become transparent and breaks easily when pinched.
 This can take up to 40 minutes.

-- In a mixing bowl combine all the ingredients; the pork meat, skin, garlic, rice, salt, sugar and MSG and work everything with your hands until the mixture is well and evenly mixed.
+- In a mixing bowl combine all the ingredients: the pork meat, skin, garlic, rice, salt, sugar and MSG.
+Work everything with your hands until the mixture is well and evenly mixed.

-- According to the size of the sausage you make, arrange pork mixture on one corner of 20 x 20 cm banana leaf.
-Top with bird’s eye chilies, and roll as shown in the picture.
-If you do not have access to banana leaves you can use plastic wraps to create the sausage.
+- Depending on the size of the sausage you are making, arrange the pork mixture on one corner of a 20 x 20 cm banana leaf.
+Top with bird’s eye chilies, and roll as shown in the photo.
+If you do not have access to banana leaves, you may use plastic wraps to encase the sausage.